simpleairquality/SimpleAQ-Device/README.md

 If you used the example above, you can use "my\_org", "my\_bucket" and "not\_secure\_admin\_token".

 You do not need `ssh` to configure your device.
+Before proceeding, you will first need to insert your imaged MicroSD card into your Raspberry Pi device and boot at least once.
-First, put your imaged MicroSD card into a card reader.
+Afterwards, put your imaged MicroSD card into a card reader.
 Edit `/etc/environment` in the root filesystem "rootfs".
 If you're following the example above, the relevant fields would then be:
 ```